ewoks-kit/ewoks/doc/howtoguides/inspect_workflows.rst

         INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

-3. Open the workflow file in your browser:
+3. Open the :term:`workflow` file in your browser:

     .. image:: images/inspect_web_open.png
         :alt: Open the workflow file from disk in the web UI.

-4. Click on a node to view or edit its parameters:
+4. Click on a :term:`node <Nodes>` to view or edit its parameters:

     .. image:: images/inspect_web_node.png
         :alt: Click on each node to inspect input parameters.